 Why Do We Get Bored?

-Well, there must be very few of us indeed who haven't complained of boredom at one time or another.
+Well, you know there must be very few of us indeed who haven't complained of boredom at one time or another.

 It's certainly a common enough phrase in many modern households with teens about the place!
 How many times have we clenched our teeth when we hear again the old lament, "Mom, I'm bored!"